 - Pre-Seminary Graduates who plan to continue their pastoral training enroll at Wisconsin Lutheran Seminary (WLS) in Mequon, Wisconsin.
-The MLC faculty reviews and recommends them for enrollment at WLS. - Education and Staff Ministry Graduates that have met all requirements may be eligible to serve as teachers and staff ministers in schools and congregations of the WELS.
+The pre-seminary advisors review and recommend them for enrollment at WLS. - Education and Staff Ministry Graduates who have met all requirements may be eligible to serve as teachers and staff ministers in schools and congregations of the WELS.
 The faculty reviews the students and recommends them as candidates for assignment to the synod's Assignment Committee (Conference of Presidents).
-December graduates receive their assignment information from the MLC President prior to the commencement service.
+December graduates receive their assignment and related information from the MLC President.
 Due to the volume of placements, May graduates receive their assignments during a call service held in the afternoon of graduation day. - Education and Staff Ministry Graduates deferring or declining assignment into the public ministry may do so for a variety of reasons.
-A written letter stating the graduate's intent must be submitted to the WELS president prior to the Assignment Committee's meeting.
-Graduates that defer assignment may return for assignment consideration within three years of graduation. - International Students, upon graduation, may obtain Optional Practical Training (OPT) and may be eligible for a provisional (one year) assignment.
-Obtaining OPT for the year is the responsibility of the graduate with assistance from the International Services Office.
+A written letter stating the graduate's intent must be submitted to the WELS President prior to the Assignment Committee's meeting.
+Graduates who defer assignment may return for assignment consideration within three years of graduation. - International Students, upon graduation, may obtain Optional Practical Training (OPT) and may be eligible for a provisional (one-year) assignment.
+Obtaining OPT for the year is the responsibility of the graduate, with assistance from the International Services Office.
 During the OPT year, the calling body of a teaching individual may also apply for an appropriate visa to extend the call beyond one year.
 Obtaining the visa is the responsibility of the calling body in consultation with the synod's Director of Human Resources.
-The WELS president's office can cover the costs for the visa application.
+The WELS President's Office can cover the costs for the visa application.